Close match

 Breaks to Drum and Bass

 Breaks and Drum and Bass are close neighbours on the compatibility map — this is a natural transition that audiences instinctively accept.
-With a 43 BPM difference, you'll need to plan the tempo shift — a breakdown, loop, or half-time trick will smooth the jump.
+With a 44 BPM difference, you'll need to plan the tempo shift — a breakdown, loop, or half-time trick will smooth the jump.
 Energy climbs significantly, moving from medium to high to very high — this is a build-up transition.
-The biggest texture shifts are in brightness (higher in Drum and Bass) and bass weight (higher) — these define the character of this transition.
+The biggest texture shifts are in bass weight (higher in Drum and Bass) and brightness (higher) — these define the character of this transition.

 Breaks BPM